co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cart.md

 Using the individual endpoints and their properties, you can control what you need and what is returned when the request is finished.

-## Get Cart Contents ##
+## Retrieve Cart Contents ##

-This API returns the contents of the cart from a logged in customer or guest.
+This API returns the contents of the cart from a logged in customer or guest customer.

 ### Properties ###